dietmarja/pss_minimal/README.md

 ### Transcript (partially done)
 We're generating interactions but not saving them in a readable format.
 We already have added the method `save_transcript` to `simulation.py`.
 But it does not seem to produce a transcript.

-## Misc
-**Code Presentation**.
-When you return code, make sure that:
-- Each code box has a path and file name (commented out) in line 1
-- The download link offers the EXACT name of the file to be downloaded.
-For instance, give me "run_minimal.py" and not "run-minimal.py".
-- Never hard code what could vary, e.g., code must be content-agnostic — do not mix code and content and do not hard code the number of students

-**Do what Reviewers like.**
-A previous version of the paper received this review:
-"The experimental validation relies heavily on simulated personas without real-world validation.
-The statistical analysis lacks proper control groups and baseline comparisons, and the improvement score metrics require more rigorous validation."
-This time we have to avoid those issues.

-## Reminder
-Always maintain an AI-first approach.
-So do not drift into scripted interactions or into piling up methods.